 Still from Edgar Hagen's documentary WHO ARE WE?
 Photo: Cineworx Filmproduktion

-Slated to launch across Germany later in 2024, our campaign is designed to create a framework and a platform for mutual exchange to take place between people with disabilities and those ‘with non-disability’.
+Our campaign is designed to create a framework and a community platform for mutual exchange to take place between people with disabilities and those ‘with non-disability’.
 We aim to create empathy and responsibility — and avoid pity.

 We want to provide opportunities for encounters, exchange, and friendship between people with and without disabilities — beyond personal or professional care.
 We want to show the diversity in which our society could be shaped, how real inclusion can work — and open up discussion on what is needed for this.
 We want to help people get to know each other and show that, despite obvious differences, there is more that we all share in common.
 Above all, we want people to have fun!
 This will be an enriching experience for everyone involved.